Author ¶

 (which may contain further nested

-custom properties and @return
+custom properties and result

 Element-specific conditions (such as container queries)